-Networking, Web browsing and E-mail

-Network setup on both Ubuntu and Microsoft Windows is easy.
-Web browsing features are relatively the same on both OSs.
+Networking, Web browsing and E-mail Network setup on both Ubuntu and Microsoft Windows is easy.
+Web browsing features are more or less the same on both OSs.

 Mozilla Firefox is loaded as the default browser on Ubuntu, and Internet Explorer is the default browser on Vista.
 You can also install Firefox on Microsoft Windows.